X-McKay/strigiform/README.rst

    :alt: Black

-strigiform is a Python mono-repo that provides tools for Birders and Researchers to:
+Strigiform is a monorepo of tools, applications, and services for Birders and Researchers.

-* Explore and visualize information for Birders
-* Easily interact with eBird APIs.

 Project Maturity and readiness
 ------------------------------

-strigiform is under active development; many key workflows and best practices are still being worked out.
+Strigiform is under active development and has not been tested for use by others; many key workflows and best practices are still being worked out and/or implemented.
+For information about the focus of future work, please see TODOs & Roadmap.
-More seamless interaction with eBird products is in development, as well as general improvement the overall user experience.

-A current major focus is visualization of user life-lists across various levels of taxonomy and relevant categories.

 Features
 --------

-* Retrieval of hotspots (eBird) via CLI and/or python
-* Extracting the latest version of the eBird Taxonomy (species list for data entry and listing purposes across the world)
+* `Click`_ - Easy to use command line interface.
+* `eBird API`_ - Get taxonomy, hotspots, and more from eBird
+* `Streamlit`_ - Web app to visualize and interact with observation data
+* `Vault`_ - Secret management
+* `Terraform`_ - Infrastructure as code